Minal06/Data-Persistance-Project/README.md

     (Please check StartMenu script)

 * High score (saving data between sessions):
-  * As the user plays, the current high score is displayed on the screen alongside the player name who created the score.
+  * As the user plays, the current high score is displayed on the screen alongside the player name who got the score.
   * If the high score is beaten, the new score and player name will be displayed instead.
   * The highest score is saved between sessions, so that if the player closes and reopens the application, the high score and player name are retained.